Germany takes control of 3 Russian-owned oil refineries | Headlines

 - Germany

-Rosneft accounts for about 12 per cent of Germany's oil refining capacity, importing several hundred million euros' (dollars') worth of oil from Russia every month, the ministry said.
+Rosneft accounts for about 12% of Germany's oil refining capacity, importing several hundred million euros' (dollars') worth of oil from Russia every month, the ministry said.

 It said the move would help ensure continued energy supplies and was initially due to last for six months.

-Rosneft had previously made clear it had no intention to end the import of Russian oil, despite a looming EU embargo coming into force on January 1, 2023.
+Rosneft had previously made clear it had no intention to end the import of Russian oil via the Druzhba pipeline, despite a looming EU embargo coming into force on Jan 1, 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)